 The structure of $\W_{z_1, \ldots, z_n}$-spaces is quite complicated and it is difficult to introduce algebraically a product of its elements.
-In order to define an appropriate product of two $\W_{z_1, \ldots, z_n}$-spaces we first have to interpret them geometrically.
-Basically, a $\W_{z_1, \ldots, z_n}$-space must be associated with a certain model space, the algebraic $\W$-language should be transferred to a geometrical one, two model spaces should be "connected" appropriately, and, finally, a product should be defined.
+In order to define an appropriate product of two elements of $\W_{z_1, \ldots, z_n}$-spaces we first have to interpret them geometrically.
+Basically, a $\W_{z_1, \ldots, z_n}$-space must be associated with a certain model space, the algebraic $\W$-language should be transferred to a geometric one, two model spaces should be "related" appropriately, and, finally, a product should be defined.

-For two $\W_{x_1, \ldots, x_k}$- and $\W_{y_{1}, \ldots, y_{n}}$-spaces we first associate formal complex parameters in the sets $(x_1, \ldots, x_k)$ and $(y_{1}, \ldots, y_n)$ to parameters of two auxiliary spaces.
+For two $\W_{x_1, \ldots, x_k}$- and $\W_{y_1, \ldots, y_n}$-spaces we first associate formal complex parameters in the sets $(x_1, \ldots, x_k)$ and $(y_1, \ldots, y_n)$ to parameters of two auxiliary spaces.
 Then we describe a geometric procedure to form a resulting model space by combining two original model spaces.
 Formal parameters of $\W_{z_1, \ldots, z_{k+n}}$ should be then identified with parameters of the resulting space.